Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Background

 \paragraph{The Code Llama model family}

 The Code Llama~\cite{codellama} family of models were recently released and perform better than the StarCoder models on common benchmarks.
 While the authors state that the training data comes from publicly accessible datasets, they do not disclose the specific datasets used, preventing us from conducting the exhaustive evaluation on Code Llama that we do with StarCoder and its training data.
-Moreover, the Llama license forbids using model outputs to train non-Llama models, which is why \system{} uses StarCoder for data generation.
-However, we train and evaluate the largest Code Llama on data constructed with StarCoder models.
+Moreover, the Llama license forbids using model outputs to train non-Llama models, which is why we use StarCoder for data generation.
+However, we train and evaluate the larger Code Llama models (34B and 70B).

 \paragraph{Fine-tuning}

 After training, a model can be further trained, or \emph{fine-tuned}, with significantly fewer resources.
 For example, there are several fine-tuned versions of StarCoderBase that were trained with a few days of GPU time on a modest amount of data (e.g., \cite{ziyang:wizard-coder,muennighoff:octopack}).
 Most fine-tuned versions of StarCoderBase are designed to make the model even better at high-resource languages, such as Python.
 In contrast, this paper presents fine-tuned versions of StarCoderBase that are significantly better at several low-resource languages.